dhruv1345/MindMend-Spiritual-Guidance/README.md

   <img src="https://github.com/dhruv1345/MindMend-Spiritual-Guidance/assets/86596711/d6497387-f981-46f9-a605-dc0d79056ff7" width="200" />
 </div>

-## How to Contribute

-We welcome contributions to improve and expand MindMend.
-If you have suggestions, find issues, or want to contribute code, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## Contact Us

 For any questions, feedback, or support, feel free to reach out to us: